 In front of and to the left of the convent as you stare up the hill is the entrance to a garden, the Alameda.
 The word alameda refers specifically to a grove of poplar trees, but it has become attached to any tree-lined avenue or boulevard.
 This particular Alameda was opened to the public in 1806.
-Even in the age of home computers and round-the-clock television, the evening "paseo" is still a surprisingly strong tradition in Spain.
+Even in the age of remote working and video streaming, the evening "paseo" is still a surprisingly strong tradition in Spain.
 Whole families take to the streets for a long, leisurely stroll during which they pass the time in idle chat with friends and neighbours, or merely walk from A to B and back again for the sake of the exercise and the reviving joys of the cool evening air.
 The alameda is the inevitable hub of the paseo.

-Countless couples, families, lovers, tramps and tourists have walked and sat beneath the trees of Ronda's Alameda since its inauguration two centuries ago.
-Its inspiration is attributed to the town's mayor, Vincente Cano, but his attitude to it seems to have been strangely ambivalent.
+Countless couples, families, lovers and tourists have walked and sat beneath the trees of Ronda's Alameda since its inauguration two centuries ago.
+Its inspiration is attributed to the town's then mayor, Vincente Cano, but his attitude to it seems to have been strangely ambivalent.
 He was all in favour of its construction, but unwilling to finance it from public funds.
 Instead, he decreed that the money should be raised by means of fines extracted from those uttering obscenities or creating scandal by their lewd behaviour in the streets.
-Since the Alameda includes the infamous balcón de ***, obscenities were no doubt plentiful, and Señor Cano surely had a team of spies standing by to impose instant penalties upon those who impulsively blurted them out.
+Since the Alameda includes the infamous balcón del ****, obscenities were no doubt plentiful, and Señor Cano surely had a team of spies standing by to impose instant penalties upon those who impulsively blurted them out.
 But scandals?
 Lewd behaviour?
 One can only wonder at what went on in the streets of Ronda at that time, in the very shadow of the Carmelite convent.
-Whatever it was, it bought an awful lot of trees.
+Whatever it was, it funded an awful lot of trees.

 The most famous viewpoint, or mirador, in Ronda, on which it is almost compulsory for visitors to stand, be photographed, and stare down into the gorge is immediately beyond the car park beside the bullring.
-It has attracted an obscene nickname, el balcón del ****, said to derive from the reaction of those who gaze down from it for the first time.
+It has attracted a rude nickname, el balcón del ****, said to derive from the reaction of those who gaze down from it for the first time.
 Gingerly approaching the metal fence which is all that stands between them and a 300 foot drop into the valley, the faint-hearted frequently peer briefly over the edge and reel back with a cry of, "Ay, ****!".

 Those who have a head for heights and are able to stare down at greater length will be rewarded with views almost unparalleled in Spain.
 The eagles' nest indeed